 - Using the multiplier method to assign a number to your non-economic damages, which will generally fall between 1.5 and 5, depending on the extent of your suffering.
 We will then multiply this number by your economic losses to assign a monetary value to your mental anguish.

 To learn more about how our team at the Morris Bart law office can help calculate your damages, contact a team member today.
-You can reach us at (318) 553-5470 to receive your free consultation.
+You can reach us to receive your free consultation.

 Contact a Shreveport Aggressive Driving Accident Lawyer Today

 If you retain an aggressive driving accident lawyer at the Morris Bart law firm, our attorneys can fulfill your legal needs and represent you throughout the process.
 You do not have to go through this on your own.
-To receive your free consultation with a team member at the Morris Bart law firm, contact us today at (318) 553-5470.
+To receive your free consultation with a lawyer at the Morris Bart law firm, contact us today.
+You can learn your legal options and what the next best steps are.

 to find a Morris Bart office near you.